jfcloutier/karma_system/design_notes/acting.md

   * if not relevant to the umwelt CA, respond to parent with `cannot_seek(Directive)`
   * if relevant, respond with `can_seek(Directive)`

-##### Message `find_plan_for([directive_id=DirectiveId, priority=Priority, intent_id=IntentId])`
+##### Event `find_plan_for([directive_id=DirectiveId])`

-Once it has received feedback from (enough) of its umwelt about what it plans to do, a CA asks a "can seek" umwelt CA to construct, with some priority, a plan to achieve a directive from its own plan, in the context of an intent (its own or that of an ancestor CA).
+Once it has received feedback from (enough) of its umwelt about what it plans to do, a CA asks its umwelt CAs to construct, with some priority, a plan to achieve a directive from its own plan, in the context of an intent (its own or that of an ancestor CA).
+Only the umwelt CAs who ca_seek the directive work on a plan, the others ignore the event.
 The plan can be executed if it is transitively feasible.

 * If a plan is found
   * the receiving umwelt CA holds on to it